p1otrboi/p1otrboi/README.md

-### Hi there I'm p1otrboi 👋
+### Hi there my name is Joakim 👋

-- I'm currently studying Cloud Development
+- I live in Stockholm, Sweden
-- My main language is C#
+- I'm currently studying to become a Cloud Developer